drkrillo/docs/creator/sdk7/publishing/publishing.md

           npm run deploy:prod
 ```

-> Important: For this process to run, you must set a wallet's private key as an environment variable in GitHub, this is used to sign the deployment.
-As always, be very careful with keeping public keys secure.
-Do NOT use the public key of the account that actually owns the land tokens, as that would have very big risks.
+> Important: For this process to run, you must set a wallet's private key as an environment variable in GitHub, which is used to sign the deployment.
+As always, be very careful with keeping private keys secure.
+Do NOT use the private key of the account that actually owns the land tokens, as that would pose significant security risks.
 Instead, delegate operator rights to a disposable wallet that owns no valuable tokens.
-If this private key is ever leaked somehow, you can easily revoke those operator rights from the account and set up a new wallet.
+If this private key is ever leaked, you can easily revoke those operator rights from the account and set up a new wallet.